ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 The TeleVideo TVI-912 was one of the first models made by the company.
 It came out in 1978 or 1979:

-- [This terminals wiki page](http://terminals-wiki.org/wiki/index.php/TeleVideo_912) mentions 1978 and supports this by referencing a Computerworld article announcing the device from September 4, 1978:
+- [This terminals wiki page](http://terminals-wiki.org/wiki/index.php/TeleVideo_912) mentions 1978 and supports this by referencing a Computerworld article announcing the device from September 4, 1978, which I cropped below:

     ![1978 Computerworld article](/assets/posts/televideo-912/2x/1978-09-04-computerworld.jpg){:standalone width="40%"}
 - [This vt100.net page](https://vt100.net/televideo/) mentions 1979.